Skip to content

 For more, read our 10 things to do in Calgary guide.

-Weather in Calgary is characterised by four distinct seasons.
-It almost always cools off comfortably at night, when frost can occur at any time of the year.
+There are four distinct seasons in Calgary.
+It almost always cools off at night, when frost can occur at any time of the year.

-Winter is quite pleasant by Canadian standards, with temperatures staying below -10°C for only a few weeks of the year.
-Winter is made all the more pleasant by the city’s close proximity to the Rockies.
+Winter is quite pleasant by Canadian standards, with temperatures staying below -10°C for a few weeks of the year.
+Calgary’s proximity to the Rockies make winter all the more pleasant.
 There are so many great ski resorts to choose from, so don’t be afraid to embrace the winter!

-The most distinctive characteristic of a Calgary winter is the Chinook.
-This is a warm wind from the Pacific Ocean that can raise the temperature by as much as 15 degrees in a few hours.
+And, you probably won’t pass a Calgary winter without a Chinook.
+This weather phenomenon is a warm wind from the Pacific Ocean.
+It can raise the temperature by as much as 15 degrees in a few hours.

 When the dark Chinook arch appears in the western sky, the warm wind is about to blow in.
 One day you might be wearing your winter jacket, the next, a short-sleeved shirt and shorts.
-Running enthusiasts have been known to boast that they have run in shorts on at least one day in every month of the year, even in the depths of winter.
+Running enthusiasts tend to boast that they have run in shorts in every month of the year, even in winter.

-May is typically a windy month, while June has above average rainfall.
+May is a windy month, while June has above average rainfall.
 July and August are the warmest months.
-September and October often enjoy “Indian summer” conditions.
+September and October often enjoy warm conditions.

-Calgary receives low amounts of annual rainfall, with most of its annual precipitation coming in the form of snow during the winter months.
+Calgary receives low amounts of annual rainfall.
+Most of its annual precipitation comes in the form of snow during the winter months.

-Depending on the year and the frequency of the warm Chinook winds, winter snowfall events may only remain visible for a few days.
-If you were to visit Calgary, August is known to be the most pleasant month in terms of weather.
-And if you plan on living in Calgary year-round, make sure your wardrobe is fit for all seasons.
+Depending on the year and the frequency of the warm Chinook winds, winter snowfall events may remain visible for a few days.
+August is the most pleasant month in terms of weather.
+If you plan on living in Calgary year-round, make sure your wardrobe is fit for all seasons.

-Around one-in-three people living in Calgary were born outside Canada, so the city is very diverse.
-Calgary is ethnically diverse, with a population that is made up of many immigrants from outside Canada, with large Filipino, Indian, and Chinese communities.
+Calgary is very diverse.
+Around one-in-three people living in Calgary were born outside Canada.
+Its population is made up of many immigrants from outside Canada.
+There are large Filipino, Indian, and Chinese communities.
 Just over one-third of the population is a visible minority.

 During good economic times, Calgary attracts Canadians from other provinces.

 Calgary is also often the first choice of “second movers”.
-These are people who immigrated to Canada, settled elsewhere (Toronto or Vancouver, for example) before deciding to relocate again.
+These are people who immigrated to Canada and settled elsewhere before deciding to relocate again.

 Given that many Calgarians are not from Calgary, the ones that are will always make a point to mention it — “born and raised here!”

-Calgary is also extremely proud of its tradition in country music, and you’re likely to hear plenty of it if you decide to live in Calgary.
-Many of Calgary’s radio stations are dedicated solely to this genre, including Wild 953 and Country 105.
+Calgary is also proud of its tradition in country music.
+You’re likely to hear plenty of it if you decide to live in Calgary.
+Many of Calgary’s radio stations are dedicated to this genre, including Wild 953 and Country 105.

 Explore more City of Calgary recreation and sports options here.